 Be non-fungible

-I don’t remember who this phrase, “be non-fungible”, was attributed to, but I think it was on an episode of Lenny’s Podcast with Marc Andreessen, and it was referenced during a conversation about how AI is reshaping roles, enhancing the best people even more than the average person, blah blah blah.
+I don’t remember who the phrase, “be non-fungible”, was attributed to, but I think it was on an episode of Lenny’s Podcast with Marc Andreessen, and it was referenced during a conversation about how AI is reshaping roles, enhancing the best people even more than the average person, blah blah blah.

 Not sure what I’ll do with this lovely phrase, but pretty soon you’ll see my narrative on the homepage shift to include “non-fungible”.